Perro Aguayo: Professional wrestling career

 Aguayo was synonymous with the Universal Wrestling Association (UWA) as one of its top heels and one of the top heels in lucha libre overall.
 In the 1990s, Aguayo helped found Asistencia Asesoría y Administración, later known simply as AAA, and his three-way feud with Konnan and Cien Caras proved to be one of the most successful programs in terms of box office receipts.
 He stayed with AAA until 2000, even making an appearance on WWF's Royal Rumble in 1997 in a match that featured lucha libre legends like El Canek, Mil Máscaras and up and comers who would later make names for themselves like Héctor Garza and Heavy Metal.
 He came to Consejo Mundial de Lucha Libre to feud with Los Capos.
 He was successful in taking the hair of Cien Caras and Máscara Año 2000 but he lost his slated retirement match against Universo 2000.
 He remained in retirement until his son began feuding with Los Capos as well.
 Cien Caras claimed he could not retire until his business with Aguayo was finished so a double hair vs. hair match was set with Perro Aguayo and Perro Aguayo Jr. taking on Cien Caras and Máscara Año 2000.
 The Aguayos were successful and Perro Aguayo returned to retirement and Cien Caras went into semi-retirement.

 On 5 August 2012, at Triplemanía XX, Aguayo was inducted into the AAA Hall of Fame.

 Personal life

 He was the father of the Los Perros del Mal stable founder Perro Aguayo Jr., who died on 21 March 2015, during a wrestling match at the age of 35.
+His brother-in-law wrestled as El Ídolo, whilst his nephews are Los Ídolos (I & II) and Pepe Aguayo II.